 Cost of Long-Term Alcohol and Drug Rehab

 Long-term drug rehab programs can vary greatly in price.
 High-end programs tend to charge more because they offer special services and higher staff to patient ratios.
 Outpatient facilities cost less than inpatient treatment programs as the latter provide patients with lodging, meals, therapy, and activities.
 Outpatient treatment programs differ in their offerings, including highly structured, weekly group and individual counseling sessions, intensive programs, and free support group meetings.
 Other factors that can affect the cost of therapy include the amenities provided – gourmet food, massage, private rooms, yoga, animal-assisted therapy, acupuncture, etc. The duration of the program itself also matters.
 Anything over four months is considered long-term.
-Before enrolling in the program, patients and counselors discuss the amount of time in treatment that is recommended for the best chances of long-term recovery.

 Location and Type of Program